MoreOrLessSoftware/moonlight-android/README.md

 ### 4. Overrides for bitrate and performance stats

-These overrides will supercede any per-app or Quick Launch settings when enabled:
+These overrides will supersede any per-app or Quick Launch settings when enabled:

 ![Quick toggle for performance overlay + bitrate override](https://storage.googleapis.com/moreorlesscorrect/moonlight-x/screenshots/overrides3.png)